dominiksalvet/gim/CONTROL.md

   * A list of **all URLs** that the repository is available on.
   * Has one item per line.
 * *unsupported*
-  * A list of tag names whose commits are marked as unsupported under gim.
+  * A list of tag names whose commits are marked as unsupported.
   * Has one item per line.

-## Environment variables

-To control gim from an installer, it can use the following environment variables:

-* `INSTALLER`
-  * Equals to `gim` when called from gim.